 - 1. A Zoning permit is issued by the Zoning Administrator for permitted uses. - 2.
-A conditional use permit is issued by the Board of Adjustment.
+A Special Use permit is issued by the Board of Adjustment.

-NOTE: The County Building Inspector (s) cannot issue a Certificate of Occupancy unless zoning compliance is certified through an approved zoning permit.
+NOTE: The County cannot issue a Certificate of Occupancy unless zoning compliance is certified through an approved zoning permit.